-Our Key Stage 3 curriculum offer is one that inspires and challenges.
-Students are introduced to a broad and balanced curriculum that will set the foundations for future study.
-Our educational experience extends beyond the classroom.
-We are committed to providing rich extra-curricular opportunities that extend learning and deepen skills.
+The Key Stage 3 curriculum offer is one that inspires and challenges.
+Students are introduced to a broad and balanced curriculum that will set the foundations for future study and a love of life-long learning.
+Educational experience extends beyond the classroom; we are committed to providing rich extra-curricular opportunities that extend learning and deepen skills.

-At Key Stage 4, students choose from a range of curriculum areas.
-We have developed a ‘tried and tested’ provision that allows breadth and balance.
+At Key Stage 4, students choose from a range of curriculum areas and subjects.
+We have developed a ‘tried and tested’ provision that allows breadth and balance whilst promoting academic achievement and success.
 We are committed to providing our students with a choice of option subjects that matches their needs and interests.

-Our sixth form, The New Sixth, which opened in 2013, continues to grow.
-This unique provision builds on the outstanding academic tradition of Saint Gregory’s.
-The New Sixth offers outstanding pastoral care, bespoke careers advice and inspiring post 16 learning opportunities that ensure students continue to grow and develop.
-We have a proven track record in preparing young people for post 18 careers, higher level apprenticeships and higher education, including Russell Group and Oxbridge universities.
+Our Sixth Form continues to build on the outstanding academic tradition of Saint Gregory’s.
+We offer our sixth form students outstanding pastoral care, bespoke careers advice and inspiring post-16 learning opportunities that ensure students continue to grow and develop.
+We have an accomplished history of preparing young people for post-18 careers, higher level apprenticeships and higher education, including Russell Group and Oxbridge universities.

 We offer a range of A Level courses, from which students can choose the combination which best matches their future aspirations.